briankoser/sfc-listeners-guide/episodes/0170-top-5-things-im-nostalgic-for.md

 Ben made a Chip 'n Dale joke that Matt edited out.

-Matt put <i class="work-title">The Rocketeer</i> on his marriage registry.
+Matt put {% workTitle "The Rocketeer" %} on his marriage registry.
 Ben thinks it would totally hold up and is going to buy it for Matt.

 Matt had a toaster oven but wanted a new one so he put it on his registry.
 Someone already bought him a new one.
 Ben asked to buy his old one and Matt gave it to him.